rideron89/vueme/README.md

 # install dependencies for VueMe and the admin panel
 yarn

+# build source files for development
+yarn run build-dev

+# build and minify source files for production
+yarn run build-prod

-# start the server and watch source files for development (runs `serve` and `dev`)
+# build and watch source files for development
+yarn run watch

+# build and minify source files and start the web server
 yarn run start

-# start the server
-yarn run serve

-# watch source files for development
-yarn run dev
 ```

 More features yet to come...